devraza/website/content/_index.md

 +++

 I'm a moderately skilled programmer and beginner in cybersecurity.
-[NixOS](https://nixos.org) is my operating system of choice, and I use [neovim](https://neovim.org) as my text editor.
+[NixOS](https://nixos.org) is my operating system of choice, and [neovim](https://neovim.org) is my text editor.

-Also a devoted rustacean and a follower of the self-hosted way of life.
+I also happen to be a devoted rustacean and a follower of the self-hosted way of life.

-Programming language skill:
+Programming language skills:
 - Advanced: `Python`
 - Intermediate: `Rust`, `Go`, `Nix`, `E-Lisp`
 - Beginner: `Julia`, `Lua`

+Other things I can also work with include `git`, `linux`, `inkscape`, and `GIMP`.